Integrated Bachelor’s/Credential Program

 - Bachelor of Science in Allied Health with Single Subject (Science) Teaching Credential

-- Bachelor of Arts in Liberal Studies with Mild/Moderate Disabilities Education Specialist Credential
+- Bachelor of Arts in Liberal Studies with Mild to Moderate Support Needs Education Specialist Credential

-- Bachelor of Arts in Liberal Studies with Moderate/Severe Disabilities Education Specialist Credential
+- Bachelor of Arts in Liberal Studies with Extensive Support Needs Education Specialist Credential

 - Bachelor of Arts in Mathematics with Single Subject (Math) Teaching Credential